 Brownie is a registered American Boer Goat.
-Last May 2014, she kidded for the first time and dropped three girls!
+In May 2014, she kidded for the first time and dropped three girls!
 Two paints and one traditional mantle.
 March 2015, she dropped a pair on lovely boys, one paint and one traditional mantle.
 On St. Patrick’s Day 2016, she kidded fraternal twins, both with special paint markings along with traditional mantel.

-Brockstar is a registered Dwarf Nigerian Buck.
+Brockstaro is a registered Dwarf Nigerian Buck.
 He is the newest member of our herd, hoping to breed our does for a smaller goat.
 We’re downsizing and shifting in a milker direction.
 Brock will help to add those two qualities into our kids next year, 2018.

 These little guys are Soay Sheep.
 They are an old world sheep (more primitive genes) from the island of Soay off the coast of Scotland.
 These special animals are believed to have been put on the island many hundreds of years ago by Norse Vikings and the term “Soay” in the word for Sheep in ancient Norse.